 As students, we learned specific ways to study for tests.
 You can’t just read the chapter and retain all of the information right before you are quizzed about it.

-You may want to go in order, read a chronological Bible, study a specific book or theme.
-Choose something so that you know what you start and end goal is.
+For example, you may want to go in order, read a chronological Bible, or study a specific book or theme.
+Choose something so that you know what your start and end goal is.

 Some people want to just focus on scripture memorization and draw out a pretty verse in the margins.
-Others may not want to draw at all and simple stick to note taking.
+Others may not want to draw at all and simply stick to note-taking.
 I love to combine doodles with diagrams and notes in a way that I can remember since I’m such a visual learner.

 MY METHOD OF BIBLE STUDY JOURNALING FOR BEGINNERS

 Read the text.
-It can be the page, the chapter, the entire book of the Bible.
-Look for patterns, details, places and names.
+It can be the page, the chapter, or the entire book of the Bible.
+Then look for patterns, details, places, and names.

 Highlight things that stick out.
-If you normally look at the Bible as a history book, read it as how it applies to you personally.
-If you usually read it as a book for you, instead look at it though the lens of a historian.
+If you normally look at the Bible as a history book, then read it as how it applies to you personally.
+If you usually read it as a book for you, instead look at it through the lens of a historian.